ultravnc/UltraVNC/README.txt

 * Viewer Toolbar for a quick access to the main functions and greatly improved ergonomy.

 * High Speed.
-On W2000 and XP, Ultr@VNC can use an additional and optionnal Video Hook Driver (aka Mirror Driver) that dramatically improves performances and reduces CPU activity over LAN connections.
+On W2000, XP and Vista, Ultr@VNC can use an additional and optional Video Hook Driver (aka Mirror Driver) that dramatically improves performances and reduces CPU activity over LAN connections.
 So when the bandwidth is good - typically over a LAN - Ultr@VNC lets you work on a remote